s-ajensen/meditations/_posts/2023-06-27-A-Helping-Hand.md

 (should= :button (-> (radio-menu) second last first))
 ```

 Which is unfavorable for a number of reasons.
 Firstly, it's simply hard to read.
 As someone who may be unfamiliar with this code, I have no idea why the first of the last of the second value of the return value of `radio-menu` is so special.
-It is left completely unexmplained.
+It is left completely unexplained.
 Secondly, if the structure of the hierarchy changes *at all*, then I have to go back and rewrite my test.
 The above would effectively test

 ```clojure
 [:div